 U.S. Department of Education Student Aid on the Web

 There are three basic types of federal student aid: grants, loans, and work-study.

 Grants do not have to be repaid.
 Sometimes they are referred to as gift aid.
 Generally, grants are for undergraduate students, and the grant amount is based on the student's financial need, as determined by the information reported on the FAFSA, cost of attendance, and enrollment status.
 There are four federal grants:

 - Teacher Education Assistance for College and Higher Education (TEACH)

 - Grant Iraq and Afghanistan Service Grant Loans are borrowed money that must be repaid with interest.

 - Federal loan programs allow undergraduate and graduate students to borrow money to cover their education expenses.

 - Parents also may borrow to pay education expenses for dependent undergraduate students.
-Generally, loan amounts depend on the student's year in school, cost of attendance, and the amount of other aid received.
-Some loans are based on the student's financial need and others are not.
+Generally, loan amounts depend on your year in school, cost of attendance, and the amount of other aid received.
+Some loans are based on the your financial need and others are not.

 There are five federal loans: